 NSAIDs, including FELDENE, may increase the risk of bleeding events.
-Co-morbid conditions such as coagulation disorders, concomitant use of warfarin, other anticoagulants, antiplatelet agents (e.g., aspirin), serotonin reuptake inhibitors (SSRIs), and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
+Co-morbid conditions such as coagulation disorders, concomitant use of warfarin, other anticoagulants, antiplatelet drugs (e.g., aspirin), SSRIs, and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
 Monitor these patients for signs of bleeding [see Drug Interactions (7)].

 5.12 Masking of Inflammation and Fever

 The pharmacological activity of FELDENE in reducing inflammation, and possibly fever, may diminish the utility of diagnostic signs in detecting infections.

 Because serious GI bleeding, hepatotoxicity, and renal injury can occur without warning symptoms or signs, consider monitoring patients on long-term NSAID treatment with a complete blood count (CBC) and a chemistry profile periodically [see Warnings and Precautions (5.2, 5.3, 5.6)].

 The following adverse reactions are discussed in greater detail in other sections of the labeling:

 - Cardiovascular Thrombotic Events [see Warnings and Precautions (5.1)]

 - GI Bleeding, Ulceration and Perforation [see Warnings and Precautions (5.2)]

 - Hepatotoxicity [see Warnings and Precautions (5.3)]